f-rumblefish/Utility/README.md

-# Utility
-Some code used in deep learning
+# Some functions used in my blog https://medium.com/@franky07724_57962